c2corg/c2c_images/README.md

 The files which were not activated are automatically expired by S3 after 2 hours.

+For S3-compatible versions that don't support lifecycle management, you can use the `npm run clean:incoming` command to remove expired images.

 ## Testing

 You need rsvg-convert and imagemagick installed.